 - What's New

-Tina started her veterinary career in 1996.
-She has worked as an assistant and more recently as a customer service representative.
 She is a huge lover and advocate for American Staffordshire Terriers.
 She currently shows Mini Bull Terriers and Boston Terriers in the show ring.
-Tina has been married for 15 years and is the proud mother of two daughters.
+Tina has been married for 18 years and is the proud mother of two daughters.
 And one awesome Boston Terrier named Sizzle.

 Charlotte, Registered Veterinary Technician